-It's all at anthem.com/healthcarereform.
+If you have a question about health care reform that isn't answered here, be sure to visit anthem.com/ healthcarereform.
 There's a lot to know when it comes to the health care reform law.
 And there's more to come as this law continues to take shape.
 For the latest developments, check in at anthem.com/healthcarereform.

 This content is provided solely for informational purposes.
 It is not intended as and does not constitute legal advice.
-The information contained herein should not be relied upon or used as a substitute for consultation with legal, accounting, fax and/or other professional advisers.
+The information contained herein should not be relied upon or used as a substitute for consultation with legal, accounting, tax and/or other professional advisers.

-Anthem Blue Cross and Blue Shield is the trade name of: In Colorado: Rocky Mountain Hospital and Medical Service, Inc. HMO products underwritten by HMO Colorado, Inc. In Connecticut: Anthem Health Plans, Inc. In Indiana: Anthem Insurance Companies, Inc. In Kentucky: Anthem Health Plans of Kentucky, Inc. In Maine: Anthem Health Plans of Maine, Inc. In Missouri (excluding 30 counties in the Kansas City area): RightCHOICE® Managed Care, Inc. (RIT), Healthy Alliance® Life Insurance Company (HALC), and HMO Missouri, Inc. RIT and certain affiliates administer non-HMO benefits underwritten by HALC and HMO benefits underwritten by HMO Colorado, Inc., doa HMO Nevada.
-In New Hampshire: Anthem Health Plans of New Hampshire, Inc. In Official Anthem Health Plans of Virginia, Inc. trades as Anthem Blue Cross and Blue Shield in Virginia, and its service area is all of Virginia except for the City of Fairfax, the Town of Vienna, and the area east of State Route 123.
-In Wisconsin: Blue Cross Blue Shield of Wisconsin (BCBSWi), which underwrites or administer the POS policies.
-Independent licensees of the Blue Cross and Blue Shield Association. ® ANTHEM is a registered trademark of Anthem Insurance Companies, Inc. The Blue Cross and Blue Shield names and symbols are registered marks of the Blue Cross and Blue Shield Association.
+Anthem Blue Cross and Blue Shield is the trade name of: In Colorado: Rocky Mountain Hospital and Medical Service, Inc. HMO products underwritten by HMO Colorado, Inc. In Connecticut: Anthem Health Plans, Inc. In Indiana: Anthem Insurance Companies, Inc. In Kentucky: Anthem Health Plans of Kentucky, Inc. In Maine: Anthem Health Plans of Maine, Inc. In Missouri (excluding 30 counties in the Kansas City area): RightCHOICE® Managed Care, Inc. (RIT), Healthy Alliance® Life Insurance Company (HALIC), and HMO Missouri, Inc. RIT and certain affiliates administer non-HMO benefits underwritten by HALIC and HMO benefits underwritten by HMO Colorado, Inc., doa HMO Nevada.
+In New Hampshire: Anthem Health Plans of New Hampshire, Inc. In Nevada: Rocky Mountain Hospital and Medical Service, Inc. HMO products underwritten by HMO Colorado, Inc., doa HMO Nevada.
+In New Hampshire: Anthem Health Plans of New Hampshire, Inc. In Ohio: Community Insurance Company.
+In Virginia: Anthem Health Plans of Virginia, Inc. trades as Anthem Blue Cross and Blue Shield in Virginia, and its service area is all of Virginia except for the City of Fairfax, the Town of Vienna, and the area east of State Route 123.
+In Wisconsin: Blue Cross Blue Shield of Wisconsin (BCSSW), which underwrites or administers the PHO and indemnity policies; Compcare Health Services and Blue Cross and Blue Shield names and symbols are registered marks of the Blue Cross and Blue Shield Association. ® ANTHEM is a registered trademark of Anthem Insurance Companies, Inc. The Blue Cross and Blue Shield Association.